gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 > `Run` method is annotated by `[MethodImpl(MethodImplOptions.NoInlining)]` attribute.
 > That attribute instructs .NET Runtime to not inline the `Run` method into its calling methods.
 > It is necessary to disable inlining because the `Run` method may potentially reference types from not yet loaded assemblies, specifically those from `ContosoEngine.dll`.
-> This will lead to inability of .NET Runtime to start executing its calling methods at all (i.e. the `Main` method), because those types are resolved before method starts to run.
+> Those references will lead to inability of .NET Runtime to start executing the method, because they are resolved *before* a method starts to run.
-> And they cannot be resolved until a proper assembly loader is configured,
+> And the references cannot be resolved until a proper assembly loader is configured,
-> and it will not be configured due to the presence of unresolvable type references that were inlined from `Run` method.
+> and it will not be configured due to the presence of unresolvable type references that were inlined from the `Run` method.
-> To break that chicken and egg lock, the `Run` method inlining should be disabled.
+> To break that chicken and egg dilemma, *the method inlining should be disabled*.

 ## Scenario #2.
 Load dependent assemblies from an inner directory of an app